 Software Upgrades and Smart Features

-Modern electric vehicles obtain over-the-air software upgrades that improves efficiency, safety, and features—an advantage that ICE cars can't compete with.
+Modern electric vehicles obtain over-the-air (OTA) software upgrades which improves performance, safety, and features an advantage where ICE cars can't compete with.

 Energy Independence and Cost Stability

-Electric vehicles decrease dependence on fossil fuels.
-Charging at home offers cost stability and protection against fuel cost variations.
+EV's decreases the dependence on fossil fuels.
+Charging at home offers cost stability and protection against variation of fuel cost.

 Battery Life, Degradation, and Replacement Costs